 Based on what I saw, I figured there wasn’t anyway I could explore this trail in a day, not unless I was in incredible shape.

-But literally a few days ago, my friends and I decided to at least “take a look” at this hike outside of NYC because we kind of got tired of doing the same exact hikes over and over in this area.
+But literally a few days ago, my friends and I decided to at least “take a look” at this day hike near NYC because we kind of got tired of doing the same exact trails over and over in this area.

 And so the decision to check out the trail head and what options were available came up.